-- How does stress affect anger management issues?
+How does stress affect irritability/outbursts?

 Learning stress management techniques do more than just help you reduce inappropriate displays of anger, though.
 Proper stress management can also improve your physical health and your relationships.
 You can get help learning stress management through counseling services online or in your community.

 - Getting out in nature

 Yes.
 The VA offers anger management classes, available online for any veteran at no cost.
 In this course, you learn about the types of anger issues you might be dealing with and gain skills in managing your anger.
 This program offers free classes, which you can take confidentially.
 However, because your name is not associated with the course, you cannot get a certificate of completion.

 Anger management classes are effective in reducing anger and aggressive behaviors.
 Also, they greatly increase positive behavior with long-lasting effects.
 They may also help improve your general, physical health.